LimKianAn/x-cellent-cloudgateway/README.md

 ...
 ```

-This time, we should see UDP packets being exchanged between the client and the server. `minimal-client-1.cloudnative.51764` represents the IP address and the UDP port of the client container, `e3b9d54cbacf.8765` the server's.
+This time, we see the UDP packets being exchanged between the client and the server, where `minimal-client-1.cloudnative.51764` represents the domain name and the UDP port of the client container, `e3b9d54cbacf.8765` the server one.
 We can examine that with the tool `nslookup`.

 ```sh
 apt update && apt install nsutils -y